LeoAndGit/dSIB_daVinci_setup_joint_interface_board/README.md

 Use this board is really simple.
 Built in CH340 USB to serial converter makes it possible to program your STM controller without any other device.
 AD7173 also has wonderful performance and is easy to design the circuit.
 It has a 2.5V internal reference so the maximum input is 2.5V.

-To uplode new program, just change the switch on left side to BOOT mode and use serial in Arduino IDE.
+To upload new program, just change the switch on left side to BOOT mode and use serial in Arduino IDE.

 ***************************